jumpinjackie/forge-e33-mod/design/RED.md

 2RR
 Kindred Sorcery - Expeditioner
 Lightning Dance deals 1 damage to any target, 2 damage to another target, and 3 damage to a third target.
+Luminous — Draw a card if you control at least three Lumina tokens.
 ```

 [card implementation](../custom/cards/l/lightning_dance.txt)